Why Engineering Firms Have a Unique Advantage with This Benefit

 The math is straightforward.
 An engineer earning $95,000 costs $95,000–$143,000 to replace (SHRM estimates 100–150% of salary for technical roles).
 A student loan benefit for that same engineer at the full $5,250 annual cap costs the employer approximately $4,850 after FICA savings.
 The entire program pays for itself if it prevents a single departure per year in a team of 20.

-Under IRC Section 127, made permanent by the One Big Beautiful Bill Act of 2025, the $5,250 is excluded from both income tax and payroll taxes for the employee and is fully deductible for the employer.
+Under IRC Section 127, made permanent by the One Big Beautiful Bill Act of 2025, the $5,250 is excluded from both income tax and FICA payroll taxes — saving the employee 7.65% and the employer another 7.65% on every dollar contributed.
 Starting in 2026, the cap is inflation-indexed.

 The Graduate Degree Debt Trap